Old Smokey Mayonnaise

 If you do not the smaller bowl attachment, making the mayonnaise with an immersion blender or by hand are alternatives.
 Or simply make a larger batch and double the recipe and use the standard bowl attachment.

-Note, if the mayo seems too thin, slowly stream in more oil with the processor running until thick.
+- Note, if the mayo seems too thin, slowly stream in more oil with the processor running until thickened.